renatolopes/CarAuctionManagementSystem/README.md

 ---

 ## Build and Test Pipeline
-This project includes a continuous integration (CI) pipeline configured on GitHub Actions.
-The pipeline automatically builds the project and runs all tests whenever a pull request is opened against the main branch, ensuring code quality and preventing regressions.
+The pipeline automatically builds the project and runs all tests on each pull request to the main branch, helping ensure code quality and prevent regressions.

 ---